moss-l/bhs-js-testing/boolean-simplification.md

 }
 ```

-The idea here is to return 0 if the speed 60 mph or less, 1 if it’s
+The idea is to return 0 if the speed is less than 61 mph, 1 if it’s
-between 61 and 80, and 2 if it’s 81 or higher.
-The code captures that
+between 61 and 80, and 2 if it’s over 80.
+The code is correct but a
+little tricky to read with four different comparisons and a logical
-but it’s a little tricky to read.
-In this case we don’t actually have
+`&&` that all need to line up together to work right.
+In this case we
-to make sure that the test conditions are mutually exclusive because
+don’t actually have to make sure that the test conditions are mutually
-the first `if` whose test condition is true will `return`.
-But we do
+exclusive because the first `if` whose test condition is true will
-need to make sure that the test conditions are comprehensive, meaning
+`return`, but we do need to make sure that the test conditions are
-that every number satisfies at least one of them.
-We can make the
+comprehensive, meaning that every value of `speed` will satisfy one of
+them.
+We can make the latter much easier to see, and halve the number
-latter much easier to ensure if we chain the if statements like this,
+of comparisons we need to do, if we chain the `if` statements and
-removing the parts of the test conditions that are handled by earlier
+remove the parts of the test conditions that are handled by earlier
 cases:

 ```javascript